Ashraf-Al-Aodat/Squpz/README.md

 # Squpz

-Under devolopment.

-An android Game build useing java and Libgdx framework with google cloud.
+Under development, An android Game build using java and Libgdx framework with google cloud.